FAQ about Library Operations and Policies

 Please reduce the noise in the library.

 Some noise is unavoidable.
 For example, the elevator chimes, and some soft conversation is necessary near staff service points (circulation desk, media desk, and reference offices).
-Talking is also permitted in the patio, student lounge, conference rooms and group study rooms.
+Talking is also permitted in the patio, conference rooms and group study rooms.

 Some noise is affected by building structure.
 The atrium funnels noise from the circulation desk and entryway up to the second and third floors.